annagabain/Mom-Schedule/README.md

 It did not work

-:bulb: - I found a solution:
+:bulb: - found a solution:

 Changed the date format in my edit function in views.py as follows: